-Day 12: Tsenkher Jiguur Hot Springs - Great White Lake
+DAY 12: TSENKHER JIGUUR HOT SPRINGS TO GREAT WHITE LAKE

-Today, enjoy the stunning backdrop as you drive around 5 hours west, towards the serene Great White Lake (Terkhiin Tsagaan Nuur).
+Today enjoy the stunning backdrop as you drive a distance of almost 360km west towards the serene Great White Lake (Terkhiin Tsagaan Nuur).
+This drive will take the entire day and there is a chance that dinner tonight may be later than usual.

 Upon arrival, check into your Ger Camp for an overnight stay.
 The camp is located within one of the most beautiful areas of the famous Great White Lake and Khorgo Volcano.
-Take a short hike up to the crater of the volcano for wonderful views or walk along the lake shore where there are excellent opportunities for bird and wildlife spotting.
-Also visit Zayaiin Huree Monastery in Tsetserleg Town.
+If time permits, you will visit the Khorgo Volcano and enjoy a hike up to its cone, which takes approximately 15 minutes to ascend.